krehwell/dotfiles/readme.md

 #### 7. `.config/`

-- this is where all the modification to each UI and UX for the system
+- this is where all the modification to each UI and UX for the system.